• Skip to primary navigation

 Everyone wants to enjoy the lovely summer outdoors with their furry companion, but it can be dangerous for your dog if you don’t take proper care.

-You just need to be mindful and careful, follow basic summer dog walking tips and remember if the temperature is hot for you, then it will be hot for your beloved dog, too.
+You just need to be mindful and careful, follow basic summer safety tips and dog walking tips and remember if the temperature is hot for you, then it will be hot for your beloved dog, too.

-If your dog is old, has a short muzzle, or is ill, he or she will be more susceptible to overheating.
+If your dog is old, has a short muzzle, or is ill, they will be more susceptible to overheating.

 This is why it is essential to follow these summer dog walking tips to keep your dog safe in the summer sun.